 If you want to play skeeball at home on a machine just like you’ll find at the arcade, then this model here is a great choice.
+Keep reading out Skee-Ball 2010 Alley (10 Feet Long) Review to see what our editors think of this model.
 The Skee-Ball 2010 Alley machine gives you that 80’s arcade-style vintage skee-ball machine design that you know and love.

 It’s got the standard electronic display that shows your score and the number of balls that you’ve rolled.
 This is exactly like the ones we used to play at Chuck E. Cheese!

 One of the really cool things about this particular model is that you can set up several of these side by side and have your home game room looking like a freaking arcade.
 Then, you can test your skills against your friends!

 Just make sure you have plenty of space for it, since it is 10 feet long.
 And make sure it’s not going upstairs since this thing weighs in at around 540 pounds.

 Overall, this is a quality commercial skee-ball machine for home.
 It should last you and your family for plenty of years of fun game play.
 The only thing we don’t like about it is the price, which is several thousand dollars.

 Looking for a skee-ball machine under $1000 that has a vintage skeeball machine look?
 If so, we highly recommend this model from Boardwalk.
 Keep reading our Hathaway Boardwalk 8-ft Arcade Ball Table Review to see what our editors like about this model.